Special offers

 (1) The product descriptions of the shop operator on the website do not constitute a binding offer.

 (3) The customer is bound to their order until the end of the second working day (Monday to Saturday) following the day of the offer.
-A contract is concluded and thus a contractual obligation regarding the individual services arises, however, when the shop operator expressly accepts the customer's offer through an order confirmation or, if the customer has exceptionally not received the order confirmation, through delivery of the goods.
+However, a contract is concluded and thus a contractual obligation arises for the individual services when the shop operator expressly accepts the customer's offer through an order confirmation or, if the customer has not received the order confirmation exceptionally, through the delivery of the goods.
 The contract will be stored by the shop operator, sent to the customer with the confirmation email, and can be sent to the customer in copy upon request in case of loss of the documents.

 § 6 Payment Terms and Shipping/Delivery